Philadelphia Family Law Attorney

 When one of the parents is given child custody by the court, the non-custodial parent is generally ordered to pay a certain amount for child support.
 In disputes over this issue, you will need representation in court proceedings to enforce, modify, or challenge such orders.
 Proving or disproving paternity may be required in appropriate cases.

-Why You Should Hire William Kirby, Family Law Attorney
+Why Should I Hire a Family Law Attorney in Philadelphia?

 Divorce proceedings are governed by many laws, all of which vary depending on the specifics of your marriage and finances.
 Divorce is also an emotional experience.